“Everything happens for a reason”

 2. Plan something to look forward to – even if it’s the next vacation.

 One part of why post-vacation blues hit us is because, for some time, the anticipation of that vacation brought us pleasure and pushed us forward.
 Now that this long-awaited vacation – aka the source of happiness boost – has come to an end, our mood drops.
 Having something to look forward to brings positive expectations and therefore positively contributes to our overall happiness.
-Putting yourself in a holiday planning stage again should alleviate the perceived misery of returning to your ordinary working life and bring back the excitement about good times waiting ahead.
+Putting yourself in a holiday planning stage again should alleviate the perceived misery of returning to your ordinary working life and bring back the excitement about good times waiting ahead, so start looking at the websites of companies like Isle Blue and start planning your next vacation straight away!

 3. Make a list of everything you love about your life at home.